 What is the total cost of LMS?

-Here’s the breakup of the cost that may incur while building an LMS.
+Here’s a break down of the cost that may incur while building an LMS.
 Keep in mind that this cost is an approximate estimate rather than being confirmed.

 Annual License and Per User Fees